Lewis Cottey was elected President at the Pulses UK Annual Meeting in March 2019, with James Maguire stepping up as Vice-President.

-"Pulses UK (formerly BEPA) is the trade association representing the processors and users of British-produced pulse (mainly combining peas and field beans) crops.
-Our key objectives are to liaise with UK government and other national and international associations, & encourage the consumption of home-produced pulses by promoting their value as healthy, high-protein and high-fibre foods, and to liaise with crop scientists and plant breeders.
+Our key objectives are to liaise with UK government and other national and international associations, and with crop scientists and plant breeders, to encourage the consumption of home-produced pulses.
+We will do this by promoting the value of pulses as healthy, high-protein and high-fibre foods.

-Our website brings you our history, contact information for all our members, Pulses UK in the press and media, the latest pulse market background, and an introduction to the many end uses for UK-produced pulses.
+Our website brings you our history, contact information for our members, pulses in the press and media, the latest pulse market background, a perspective on pulses internationally, and an introduction to the many end uses for UK-produced pulses.

-We also give details of the our main contacts - if you would like to know more about us, and the important role pulses play in the UK’s agricultural and food sectors, please contact us"
+We also give details of our main contacts.
+If you would like to know more about us, and the important role pulses play in the UK’s agricultural and food sectors, please contact us

 BEPA was formed in 1975 to succeed the Pea Pickers and Pea Packers Association.